-Chances are, you love heading home at the end of a long day and settling in to work on your current diamond painting project.
+Chances are, heading home at the end of a long day, you can’t wait to settle in and work on your current diamond painting project.
 But what if you didn’t have to wait?
-While you might usually diamond paint at your dining room table or in your craft room, diamond art is a project you can take with you wherever you go.
-Whether you’re taking a vacation and considering tucking your diamond painting canvas in your carry-on, thinking about working on diamond art during your lunch break or just ready for a change of scenery and thinking about crafting at a local library or coffee shop, it’s possible to take your current work in progress just about anywhere.
+While you might usually diamond paint at your dining room table or in your craft room, diamond art is a craft you can take with you wherever you go.
+Whether you’re taking a vacation and considering tucking your diamond painting canvas in your carry-on, thinking about working on diamond art during your lunch break, or just ready for a change of scenery and thinking about crafting at a local library or coffee shop, it’s possible to take your current work in progress (WIP) just about anywhere.
 The key is ensuring that you don’t damage your artwork in the process.

 Bring Your Own Light

 Every diamond painter knows having adequate light is a must, and you likely have a well-lit spot set up in your home.
 When traveling, though, you may not always have easy access to the light you need to work on your WIP.
 Hotel rooms are often dark, and finding adequate natural light can be tricky.
 That’s why we recommend traveling with your own diamond art light pad.
-Light pads are lightweight and compact, so they won’t take up much space in your luggage or make them heavy.
+Lightweight and compact, light pads won’t take up much space in your luggage or make them heavy.
 You can even fit one in a carry-on bag!
-And since they light the canvas from the bottom rather than shining a light from above, they don’t bother other people around you.
+And since they light the canvas from underneath rather than shining a light from above, they don’t bother other people around you.
 If you only listen to one travel tip from this article, choose to bring a light pad with you when you travel.

 Invest in Spill-Proof Containers

-If you plan on taking your diamond art on the go, buying spill-proof containers for your diamond drills should be another of your top priorities.
-Zippered baggies, cardboard storage boxes, and other DIY solutions you usually use are fine when you are at home.
-But when traveling, you need something a bit more secure.
-Look for vials with screw-on lids.
-Our 30 Slot Diamond Organizer is an excellent option because, in addition to featuring vials with screw-on caps, it includes a case in which to keep the vials.
+If you plan on taking your diamond art on the go, buying spill-proof storage containers for your diamond drills should be another of your top priorities.
+Zippered baggies, cardboard storage boxes, and other DIY solutions you usually use are fine for when you are at home.
+But when you’re traveling, you need something a bit more secure.
+Look for spill-proof vials with screw-on caps to prevent any accidental spills in your bag.

-When kitting up and filling your vials, remember to screw those lids on tightly!
+When kitting up and filling your containers, remember to screw those lids on tightly!
 There’s nothing worse than accidentally spilling all of your diamond drills while on vacation and not having enough to complete a finished diamond painting.

 Carry Your Canvas in a Puzzle Carrier

-Transporting a partially completed canvas is tricky.
+Transporting a partially completed diamond painting is tricky.
 Fortunately, puzzle carriers make the job much easier — especially for larger canvases.
-These carriers are designed to store and protect jigsaw puzzles, but they are perfect for diamond art canvases, too.
-They come in a few different styles.
-However, the ones featuring a roll-up mat and an inflatable tube work best.
+These carriers are designed to store and protect jigsaw puzzles, but they are also perfect for diamond art canvases.
+They come in a few different styles–however, the ones featuring a roll-up mat and an inflatable tube work best.

-Place your canvas on the mat with the diamonds facing outward.
+Place your canvas on the mat with the diamond painting drills facing outward.
 Don’t forget to make sure the protective cover is in place!
 Then, carefully roll up the mat and secure it with straps or rubber bands.
 Rolling your canvas up in a puzzle carrier is a great way to prevent creases and other forms of damage.

 Pack a Small Kit

-If your current work in progress is a huge canvas, consider starting a smaller one for when you’re on the go.
-The larger the diamond painting kit, the more challenging it will be to haul around with you.
+If your current work in progress is a large canvas, consider starting a smaller one for when you’re on the go.
+The bigger the diamond painting kit, the more challenging it will be to carry around with you.
 It’s also difficult to find space to work on large diamond paintings in cars, planes, or cramped hotel rooms.
-In addition to dealing with a large canvas, you’ll need to carry more diamond drills and diamond painting tools.
+In addition to dealing with the oversized canvas itself, you’ll need to carry more diamond drills and diamond painting tools.
 Besides small canvas kits, diamond painting card sets and stickers are also ideal for crafting on the go.
 These compact and portable options allow you to enjoy your creative pursuits wherever you are and ensures that you can add a touch of sparkle to your day, even when you're out and about.
 You can save yourself a lot of hassle by packing a smaller kit to work on when away from home.

 Diamond painting, the latest twist on paint-by-number kits, isn’t just an at-home activity anymore!
-Whether you’re going on vacation, traveling for work or thinking about working on your current project during your lunch break, the tips above will make traveling with diamond painting a breeze!
+Whether you’re going on vacation, traveling for work, or thinking about working on your current project during your lunch break, the hacks above will make traveling with diamond painting a breeze!
 From beginners to seasoned diamond painting pros, anyone can enjoy diamond painting on the go with a little thoughtful preparation.